EPI Research Day 2025

 Location, Parking, Directions

-Visit the Reitz Union website to get directions to the building and learn more about parking.
-Event registrants will receive a parking code for the garage.
+Visit the Stephen C. O’Connell Center’s website to get directions to the building and learn more about parking.
+Event registrants will have access to free parking the day of the event.

 Transportation